sunknudsen/privacy-guides/how-to-install-and-use-trezor-suite-on-tails/README.md

 ### Step 3: enable Tor

-Click gear icon, then “Application” and enable “Tor“ and “Open trezor.io links as .onion links”.
+Click gear icon, then “Application” and enable “Tor” and “Open trezor.io links as .onion links”.

 ### Step 4: enable other coins (Bitcoin enabled by default)